 Follow the directions your healthcare provider gives you.
 Some treatments for correcting double vision involve covering one eye for a while, or wearing a special contact lens.
-Your healthcare provider will walk you through all the ways you can get your symptoms under control, including eliminating your diplopia.
+Your healthcare provider will walk you through all the ways you can manage your symptoms, including eliminating your diplopia.

 It depends on what’s causing your diplopia.
 Some cases of double vision go away on their own, while others get better after your healthcare provider prescribes a treatment.

 If you need surgery (to remove cataracts, for example) to correct the issues in your eye, it might take a few weeks for you to feel better.

 There aren’t any ways to specifically prevent experiencing double vision, but taking good care of your eyes and seeing your healthcare provider regularly are the best ways to catch issues before they cause you pain or other symptoms.
 Follow these steps to maintain good eye health:

 If you have double vision, you should expect it to be a short-term issue.

 Most cases of diplopia are temporary.
 In fact, your double vision might go away on its own.
 If you experience double vision more than once, or if it comes and goes, you could have what’s called transient (or intermittent) diplopia.
 Even if your double vision clears up on its own, you should see your healthcare provider.

 You might need to miss work or school while you have double vision.
 You shouldn’t drive or do anything else that could hurt yourself or others while your vision is impaired.